-One of the prototypical mid-size crossovers, the Toyota Highlander enters its fourth generation for the 2020 model year.
-Like its predecessors, the all-new design will be based on the Camry car platform, and a gas-electric hybrid powertrain will be available.
+New for 2020: One of the prototypical midsize crossovers, the Toyota Highlander enters its fourth generation for the 2020 model year.
+Like its predecessors, the all-new design is be based on the Camry car platform, and a gas-electric hybrid powertrain is available.

 In plain speak, this means reduced costs for Toyota, and improved ride, handling, and responsiveness for customers.

 Despite the shift to a new platform, the Highlander will continue to have three rows of seating, which is by no means a given in the mid-size crossover segment.
-It will also ship with Toyota Safety Sense 2.0 – a comprehensive suite of active safety features that includes a frontal collision mitigation system, adaptive cruise control, lane departure alert with steering assist, automatic high beams, lane tracing assist, and road sign assist.
+It ships with Toyota Safety Sense 2.0: a comprehensive suite of active safety features that includes a frontal collision mitigation system, adaptive cruise control, lane departure alert with steering assist, automatic high beams, lane tracing assist, and road sign assist.